Are you looking for a gut reset diet to help your IBS?

 ■ Avoid completely: Yep, completely.
 This is where the rubber hits the road.
 The success (or failure) of the program hinges on your ability to steer clear of these foods during the 30-day Reset.

 - Meat and poultry.
-Emphasize beef and lamb, but also pork, chicken, turkey, duck and wild game like venison and ostrich.
+Lots of beef and lamb, but also pork, chicken, turkey, duck and wild game like venison and ostrich.
 Organic and free-range is always preferable but is especially so during this program.

 - Organ meats; especially liver.
 Liver is the most nutrient-dense food on the planet.
 If you don’t like the taste of liver, one good trick is to put one chicken liver in each cube of an ice cube tray and freeze them.
 Then, when you’re making any meat dish, dice up one chicken liver and add it to the meat.